 While it is natural to crank up the volume when your favourite song comes on and potentially risk damaging the speakers, other factors may also lead to speaker damage.
 Here are some of the other, more rare ways by which speaker damage may occur.

 Setting Them Down Next To Magnets

 Keep speakers away from any magnetic sources such as iron, nickel, aluminum, and gold to avoid the small (bot potential) risk of damaging the in-built electromagnetic driver.

-Static electricity can inadvertently bring harm to your system, which is why anti-static sprays and floor mats are widely used by seasoned audiophiles, musicians, and enthusiasts.
+Static electricity can inadvertently bring harm to your system, which is why seasoned audiophiles, musicians, and enthusiasts widely use anti-static sprays and floor mats.

 Like most electrical devices, speakers are prone to overheating.
 Keeping them away from direct sunlight, as well as providing adequate ventilation, particularly during heavy use, can help maintain and lengthen your speaker’s lifespan.

 By keeping such components in mind, you can effortlessly increase the life and performance of your speakers.

 Although high-quality units are often designed and crafted with the most reliable and durable materials, ensuring your system is placed in the most strategic spots allows it to perform at its best without the fear of misuse and burn-out.